obsidian-tasks-group/obsidian-tasks/docs/advanced/styling.md

 ## Examples

+### About these examples

 The following examples can be used as [Obsidian CSS snippets](https://help.obsidian.md/How+to/Add+custom+styles#Use+Themes+and+or+CSS+snippets).

 **Tip:** the following examples use CSS variables (`--var(...)`) provided by Obsidian instead of concrete color codes to maximize the chance that the result will be in-line with your chosen theme.
 You may of course use specific colors if so you choose.

+{: .warning }
+> These examples are provided only for explanation: we make no claims that these examples are useful, good design, or perfect CSS!
+>
+> They are provided purely to demonstrate use of the CSS selectors provided by the Tasks plugin.

+#### More examples available online

+We are inviting Tasks users who create their own Obsidian CSS snippets to share them with others in the ["Show and tell" Discussions category](https://github.com/obsidian-tasks-group/obsidian-tasks/discussions/categories/show-and-tell).

+Once the Tasks X.Y.Z release has been out few a few days, we expect there to be a growing number of snippets to be available at the above link.

+Feel free to add your own too!

 ### General Formatting